 Interested in buying a home, but not sure where to start?
 There are realtors, attorneys, and loan officers to get you through this process.
 In this lesson, you will explore the different aspects of a mortgage payment (principle, interest, taxes, and insurance or PITI) and the amount of money you will need up front.

 In this lesson, you will find out that you can solve most problems with some sort of ratio and learn to set up ratios and proportions step-by-step.
 After this lesson, you will be able to convert even the most complicated measurements.

 In this lesson, you will learn how to calculate area in different units of measurement and how to convert between them.
 This will let you figure out how much carpet, paint, or tile you need for those home projects.
 You should be able to check your measurements and calculations.
 You will also learn a little about metrics and a very simple conversion method.

 You will learn all about probability in this lesson.
 It's used in the gaming industry, in forecasting weather, and in determining insurance rates.
 How does the insurance industry know there's a 10% chance you will be in an accident?
 Or how does a casino predict a 3% chance you will win at blackjack?
 You have to know which numbers to divide and how to find them.

 Society is bombarded with information and statistics all day, every day.
 This lesson is about statistical data and how it's chosen.
 You will also learn about the four most commonly used statistical measures: mean, median, mode, and range.

-A great way to understand all those statistics you learned about in Lesson 11 is to put them on a graph.
+A great way to understand all those statistics you just learned about is to put them on a graph.
 Graphs can help you look at the big picture by summarizing information.
 Just as there are different types of information and relationships, there are different types of graphs.
 Each one is best suited for displaying a particular type of information or relationship.